lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

     ```
     where `movementDirection` is the vector of length `1` pointing towards the position the server tells us we should be at.

-In other words, what we are doing is making characters chase the server's latest position at their corresponding speed, showing movement gradually over the course of however many frames happen between each tick.
+In other words, what we are doing is making evey character chase the server's latest position at their corresponding speed, showing movement gradually over the course of however many frames happen between each tick.
 When we get a new updated position from the server, instead of immediately placing them there, we move characters smoothly from where they are up to where they need to be.
 This process of taking two discrete points and smoothing out the movement between them is sometimes called `interpolation`, `linear interpolation` or `lerp` for short.

 Note that, as with client prediction, this is a lie.
 In our backend, the command "move right" will immediately place you `n` units to the right; you do not smoothly travel that distance.
 On the client, however, if your framerate is higher than the tick rate (which it will almost always be, as our default tick rate is `30` `ms`), the game will show that movement happen more continuously, as if you actually pass through the segment in between.
 This lie is pretty much unnoticeable though; both the time and space windows are very small.